We all know that regular exercise is good for our health. But can your weekly Pilates class really make you look and feel younger?

 6. Enhance Agility

 Flexibility and agility are associated with feeling young and vibrant.
 Pilates elongates and moves muscle groups so that you are limber.
-The saying is that if you don’t move, you can’t move.
-Maybe that rings true for you.
-Experience Pilates to enjoy flexibility.
+The saying goes, if you don’t move, you can’t move.
+Experience Pilates to enjoy greater flexibility and agility.

 8. Injury Conditioning